lutianzhou001/neo3fura/docs/api/getApplicationLogByTransactionHash.md

 # GetApplicationLogByTransactionHash
-Gets the applicationlog by the given transactionhash
+Gets the applicationlog by the given transactionhash.
 <hr>

 ### Parameters